UCL-MIRSG/ansible-collection-infra/playbooks/README.md

 `molecule/resources/my_playbook/inventory/group_vars`. for your playbook.

 You may also need to add `prepare` or `verify` playbooks.
-These can be added to the the same shared `resources`.
+These can be added to the the same shared `resources` folder.

 You will need to update the `molecule.yml` configuration file with the correct paths to these playbooks.